Brisbane Strikers FC: Brisbane Premier League 2005–2007

 Determined to find an outlet to continue their philosophy of developing the talents of Queensland footballers, the Brisbane Strikers joined forces with local Brisbane club North Star to field a team in the Brisbane Premier League.
 Coached by Bobby Hamilton, the new team qualified for the finals play-off in its first BPL season (2005) before falling to Palm Beach in a semi-final.
 However, in 2006 the Strikers carried all before them, winning the BPL championship, the Grand Final and the Premier Cup.
 Another coaching change saw Craig Collins take on the player-coach role in 2007.
 It was an "almost" season for the Strikers, which saw them finish runners-up in the championship to Rochedale Rovers F.C., before losing a titanic struggle in the Grand Final to the same team by the scoreline of 5–4.

 Queensland State League 2008–2012

 With the Queensland State League due to commence in 2008 as part of Football Federation Australia and Football Queensland's goal of enhancing career pathways across Queensland and providing a platform between the local and national competitions, the Strikers saw a position in the QSL as a natural "fit" with the club's own player development ethos.
 Its application to join the new state competition was accepted and the club, once again under the coaching of Stuart McLaren, put its best foot forward on playing fields from Brisbane to Townsville in the inaugural QSL season.
 The Strikers finished second behind Sunshine Coast F.C. on the league table before hosting the Grand Final at Perry Park and losing to the same team.

-The following (2009) season, McLaren and his squad clinched the QSL championship in the penultimate round of the competition after a tense season-long battle with Olympic FC.
+The following season, McLaren and his squad clinched the QSL championship in the penultimate round of the competition after a tense season-long battle with Olympic FC.
 In doing so, the Brisbane Strikers became one of the very few football clubs in Australia to have won trophies at local, state and national levels.
 However, the Strikers lost in a Grand Final once again, going down 1–4 in a boilover result to Redlands United FC, who had finished the season in fourth position on the QSL ladder.
 The 2010 and 2011 campaigns took on a familiar path.
 With David Large taking on the coaching role from the departing McLaren, the club finished both seasons in second position on the league table before going on to host the Grand Finals and losing each one by an identical scoreline, 1–0 to Sunshine Coast FC.
 The 2012 QSL proved to be a successful season for the club.
 The Strikers claimed their second QSL championship in five years in emphatic fashion, finishing eight points above second place Far North Queensland Bulls FC.
-The Strikers were eliminated in a home semi-final 2–0 to Whitsunday Miners FC.
+The Strikers were eliminated in a home semi-final by 2–0 to Whitsunday Miners FC.